Top 5 Restaurants in Verbier

 On the way down back to the resort, look out for the little wooden Chez Dany sign nailed to a tree and wind your way through the trees (not difficult) to a little hamlet where the restaurant resides.
 They server the traditional mountain fayre, but there is an atmosphere here that makes it feel very authentic and special.
 The speciality is Spaghetti Dany – pasta, tomatoes, ham and egg combined into a very filling yet delicious bowl of food.
 Wills and Kate used to hang out here pre-George, so you could even rub shoulders with royalty.
 You can also get up here at night via a caterpillar mobile and toboggan down at the end of the evening – great fun after a few shots!

 On the Savoleyres side of the resort, this super restaurant delivers on all levels – great traditional food with a twist, lovely friendly service, glorious sun terrace for good days, and a cosy roaring fire for the snowy days.
 It tends to be quieter than other restaurants on the Medran side, purely down to the fact that less people ski on Savoleyres, but it is safer to book as the restaurant does have a loyal following.
-On the chalet host night off, they can pick you up from resort and Skidoos and whizz you up the mountain – a real experience.

 Read More about Verbier Ski Resort from history, events and activities including where to eat to our pick of the best Apres Ski in the area.